 We started our day trip to Florence at 6:15 am at Rome Termini Train Station.
 A quick train ride and 1.5 hours later, Florence greeted us with its hustle and bustle and crowds of tourists.

-TIP: This trip from Rome to Florence wouldn’t be probably possible if we didn’t find a great deal for the train ride on Omio.
+TIP: This trip to Florence from Rome wouldn’t be possible if we didn’t find a great deal for the train ride on Omio.
 Once an accidental discovery, the site became my personal favorite to plan our European travels.
 Sure enough, a few days later when we stayed in Vienna, Austria, I used the site to organize a day trip to Bratislava, Slovakia.
 But let’s get back to our short, but memorable trip to Florence.

 Upon arrival, we headed straight to the historic center of the city.
 Even early in the morning, Florence was filled with people, some rushing, many more taking leisurely strolls.